ZubairMartin/BalekaFilesV2/README.md

 ## To Do List:

 ### Speedgoat
-1. Update Timestep correctly - increase it as much as possible \\
+1. Update Timestep correctly - increase it as much as possible <br />
   a.
-Find max Kp and Kd from impedence control
+Find max Kp and Kd from impedence control <br />
   b.
 Adjust BW using R-Link if needed
 2. Padding on robot
 3. Raibert Control: